 An obligation, in this context, is a binding commitment for the use of Federal grant funds.
-An obligation is a specific commitment and is not transferable to another purchase in the event the obligation is canceled after the encumbrance is made.
 An encumbrance in the accounting system is required to be reported to DPI through data files as evidence of the obligation or commitment and to prevent the funds from reverting.
 Please see other relevant questions related to encumbrances.